Pooja9783/share-me-app/README.md

 # Share-me-app

 The share-me project is about sharing images.
-Users can upload images and look at that images on the home page. on the home page, users can see all users uploaded images.
-Also added download and save image features so users can download and save any particular image.
+User can upload images and view at that image on the home page. on the home page, user can view all users uploaded images.
+Also added download and save image features so user can download and save any particular image.
 Implemented google login auth, user have to log in with a google account.

 ## Tech Stack